SysKitTeam/docs-spdockit/configuration/configure-spdockit-on-a-workstation.md

 2. Follow the [Installation Guide](#internal/installation/installation-guide/) to install it on your workstation.
 Once you have successfully installed the tool, the Configuration Wizard will open.

-3. When using SPDocKit on a workstation, there are differences if you are using a database or not.
+3. When using SPDocKit on a workstation, there are differences depending on if you are using a database or not.
     * When using it __without a database__, the features available are as follows:
         * Snapshots (Farm Explorer and Best Practices reports)
         * Live permissions explorer